 HONOR Mobiles in Nepal

-HONOR, especially its N series, has seen massive success in the Nepali smartphone market.
-And with HONOR launching its first foldable phone in Nepal, it clearly looks like the brand is trying to compete head-on with popular players like Samsung.
+HONOR, especially its numbered series, has seen massive success in the Nepali smartphone market.
+Meanwhile, HONOR is one of the select few brands to consistently bring its foldable phone to Nepal.
+So, it clearly looks like the brand is trying to compete head-on with popular players like Samsung.

 HONOR phones in Nepal currently have four series of phones.
 Here’s a simple breakdown: